An explanation of common errors and messages you may receive from Google about your site's SEO.

 Parallel tracking is a Google Ads feature for advertisers who use click measurements.

 Since Squarespace isn't a click measurement provider, we aren't able to help with parallel tracking.
 If you've seen a decrease in site traffic since October 30, 2018, when Google began requiring parallel tracking, we recommend you review Google's documentation about auto-tagging, and work with your click management provider to fix the issue.

 A robots.txt file tells a search engine which pages on your site it shouldn't crawl.
-All Squarespace sites use the same robots.txt file.
+All Squarespace sites use the same robots.txt file and Squarespace users can't access or edit the file.
 This helps us follow SEO best practices and keep your site Google-friendly.

 When verifying your site with Google Search Console, you'll see a message showing that parts of your URL are restricted by robots.txt.
 This is completely normal, and you can ignore the message.
 We ask Google not to crawl these pages because they’re for internal use only or display duplicate content.
 For example, /config/ is your Admin login page, and /api/ blocks our Analytics tracking cookie.

 Here are some pages we ask Google not to crawl.
 These pages organize content that exists elsewhere on your site.

 View a complete list of excluded pages in the robot.txt file.

 If you add a noindex tag to a page, Google can crawl the page but not index it.
 This means the page is still publicly visible, but won't appear in search engines.

 We automatically add noindex tags to every site's /cart and /checkout page.
 It's not possible to remove the noindex tag from those pages.